dfroger/py-require/README.md

 >   reload.
 > *inplace* &ndash; If *reload* is True, modules will be reloaded in-place
 >   instead of creating a new module object.
+> *get_exports* &ndash; Return the `exports` member of the module if there
+>   is any.
+False can be passed to always get the actual module object.
+Can
+>   also be callable that is passed the module object.
+The result of this
+>   callable is returned.
 >
 > __Return__
 >